mvolkmann/blog/src/svelte/sveltekit.md

 - layouts (ex. common page header, footer, and nav)
 - error page
 - code splitting for JS and CSS
+- first page visit is server-rendered for performance and remaining pages are rendered in the browser
 - page visits only load the JS and CSS they need
 - hot reloading (provided by Vite; very fast!)
-- static sites and individual static pages
+- can build static sites and individual static pages
+- offline support with ServiceWorkers
 - CLI tool that provides:
   - setup of TypeScript
   - setup of Sass or Less CSS preprocessors